Category: Throwback Thursday

 Applejack Rabbit

-A good cocktail for the fall is the applejack-based APPLEJACK RABBIT.
-This full-flavored, multi-layered recipe is a dive into an orchard of fruits covered in a dash of maple syrup.
-It’s mixed with two common citrus ingredients, orange & lemon...
+A great cocktail for fall is the applejack-based APPLEJACK RABBIT.
+This full-flavored, multi-layered recipe immerses you in an orchard of fruits, enhanced by a hint of maple syrup.
+It combines two common citrus ingredients—orange and lemon juice—making it easy to...